vasilakisfil/Introspected-REST/README.md

 For human-targeted information, we could use a custom MicroType that describes each attribute of the response object.
 Note that **this information must not be required to parse and understand the API but to use the API data on our application domain**.
-For instance, understanding that when updating the `email` attribute an email is triggered to inform the user for the change, is not part of the API client responsibility but it's vital for the application developer to understand **how** to use the API and what to expect from it.
+For instance, understanding that when updating the `email` attribute an email is triggered to inform the user for the change, is not part of the API client responsibility but it's vital for the application developer to to know what to expect from it.

 ```json